A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 It’s Monday morning, and we awoke to a silent marina.
 The weekend was over.
 No one was about.
 After the block party of the past two days, it was like views through the periscope in the movie, “On the Beach.”
 No signs of life anywhere.

 When we planned the trip, we were told by the veterans that we would be early in the season, it would be a bit on the cool side, and we should pack accordingly.
 The reality of our predicament was settling in.
 An unusual weather system had settled in for two weeks bringing hot, humid, rainy days.
 We feel as if we are back on the Chesapeake in July.
-And today began very hot and humid.
+Today began very hot and humid, and then grew worse.

 We slowly cruised up the Hudson against the current, passing Esopus Meadows Lighthouse in the summer haze.